Menu

 Are You Being Sued?

 Once you are facing a lawsuit, the urgency of your situation increases.
-In Florida, you have only 20 days to file an answer to a complaint with the court.
+Debt collection agencies often file lawsuits, and in Florida, you have only 20 days to file an answer to a complaint with the court (for county court and circuit court cases).
 If you do not respond to a debt collection complaint, the court will likely order a default judgment against you in the amount the plaintiff creditor requests.
 The total including costs, interests and fees can easily be much more than you owe if you take no steps to defend yourself.
 If you do respond, you still need to show up in court for your hearing.

-Once the plaintiff has a judgment against you, they can begin action to garnish your wages, seize your bank accounts and put a lien on your home.
-They can subpoena records from your mortgage lender, bank and other loan holders.
+Once the plaintiff has a judgment against you, they can potentially begin action to garnish your wages, seize your bank accounts and put a lien on real property (subject to various conditions).
+They can potentially subpoena records from your mortgage lender, bank and other loan holders through a process called “discovery in aid of execution”.
 They can also subpoena you to go back to court to answer questions about your finances.
 If you don’t show up, you may be charged with contempt of court.
-In other words, if you are sued by a creditor and do not respond, you will assure the worst possible outcome for your case.
 If you are being sued and you cannot settle your case with terms you can handle, you need a good Florida debt collection defense attorney.

 You Don’t Know What You Don’t Know

 Debt collection defense attorneys know the intricacies of defenses and counterclaims that may be unfamiliar to you.
 After all, they do it for a living.
+Consulting with a law firm can provide valuable legal advice and support, helping you navigate your debt situation effectively.
 This is why it’s worthwhile to hire an attorney if you have a substantial amount on the line.
 At the very least, you should sit down with an attorney for an initial consultation to discuss your options.
 Let’s take a look at just some of the possible defenses and counterclaims that can mitigate your situation even if you do owe the debt.

 Possible Defenses